rapidsai/cuml/BUILD.md

 **Note:** This is still an experimental/beta, in-progress, option of the build system, so no guarantees of everything working perfectly are set yet.
 Particularly, it doesn't support building the C-wrapper library (`libcuml`) and has not been extensively tested yet.

 Specifying a single or set of algorithms can reduce compilation time, binary size as well as reduce the dependencies needed at built and runtime.
-Strings (with any casing, but uppercase is recommended for consistency with other CMake options) and semicolon-separated list of strings are accepted, where each string can be a single algorithms or group of algorithms.
+Strings (with any casing, but uppercase is recommended for consistency with other CMake options) and semicolon-separated list of strings are accepted, where each string can be a single algorithm or group of algorithms.
 Possible options include:

 - `"ALL"` is the default option, builds all algorithms into `libcuml++.so`.
 - `"CLUSTER"` to include all clustering algorithms, or specify the individual options: `"DBSCAN"`, `"HDBSCAN"`, `"KMEANS"`, `"HIERARCHICALCLUSTERING"`, `"SPECTRALCLUSTERING"`.